logiclogue/jordanlord.co.uk/src/blog/writing-a-football-simulation.md

 websites like **clubelo.com**(?) and **the website which provides ratings for national teams**.
 Also, it's easy to reverse engineer the formulas to randomly output match results rather than create a prediction.

+The programming language that I'll be using is OCaml, using BuckleScript to compile to JavaScript for NodeJS.
+This will not be a tutorial for OCaml, nor will I explain the features of the language.

+Okay, so first of all, we want to generate a football match outcome from a